 If you want to see a beautiful document, look at the resume of a designer or User Experience professional.
 These candidates are paid to make visuals that are not only easy to look at but engaging.
 These candidates not only studied their craft professionally, they usually have an innate and natural talent for making presentations “easy to look at”.

 Just because we know how to change the color of a font or insert a text box, doesn’t mean we should.
-Emotionally, it is easy to think we are doing something special when we add a splash of color but if you are not able to create a compelling info graphic, then I recommend you stay away from the creative resume.
+Emotionally, it is easy to think we are doing something special when we add a splash of color but if you are not able to create a compelling infographic, then I recommend you stay away from the creative resume.
 The bar is just too high.
 Most of us have very little experience creating resumes, let alone adding aesthetics.
 Now is not the time to go for the Daily Double.
-Our attempts at flair not only pale in comparison to the design candidate’s resume, they can actually look pathetic.
+Our attempts at flair not only pale in comparison to the design candidate’s resume, but they can look pathetic.
 There is a reason you won’t catch me standing next to Brad Pitt or George Clooney in any setting.
 I don’t want to set myself up for failure by comparison.
 Reviewing resumes is nothing but comparisons.

-If you are thinking about using a cookie cutter template off the Web, think about this.
-Do you think the professional illustrator who created that template has a recruiting background and knows what to put into a resume?
+If you are thinking about using a cookie-cutter template off the Web, think about this.
+Do you think the professional illustrator who created that template has a recruiting background and knows what to put on a resume?
 Those templates are designed to catch your attention as a candidate.
 They are not designed to engage and inform a hiring manager.
 These documents may look clean, but it is usually because they have an abundance of white space.
 This extra white space could have been used to list relevant accomplishments and I think I am relatively qualified to make this observation.
 Last I looked, resumes are for listing accomplishments, not omitting them.
 Although pretty, these templates are not the most efficient platform for listing accomplishments.
-They can also be VERY complicated and difficult when it comes to making edits.
+They can also be complicated when it comes to making edits.

-If you do not have a design background, my advice is to just go with a standard black and white resume, and use a font that you are familiar with.
-Try to avoid the temptation to add color, columns or text boxes because as sexy as we think our document is, a great looking resume can be created in black and white.
-I would rather see a well-done resume with a simple format vs. a resume with well-intentioned but poorly executed aesthetics.
+If you do not have a design background, my advice is to just go with a standard black-and-white resume and use a font that you are familiar with.
+Try to avoid the temptation to add color, columns, or text boxes because as sexy as we think our document is, a great-looking resume can be created in black and white.
+I would rather see a well-done resume with a simple format vs. a resume with well-intentioned but poorly executed-aesthetics.

 Simple resume format done well:

 - Although the hiring manager may not be bowled over by the look of the document, candidates will not have a chance to lose points.
 The reader isn’t going to miss beautiful aesthetics if a simple format is executed well.
 Think, Frank Lloyd Wright.
-Think about the wholesome girl with little or no make up, very simple jewelry and an easy smile.
+Think about the wholesome girl with little or no makeup, very simple jewelry, and an easy smile.
 Both will put you at ease.